aquatix/kontent/README.md

 To run the pip install, first some debian/ubuntu packages are needed:

 ```
-apt-get install postgresql-server-dev-9.4 libjpeg-dev python-dev
+apt install libpq-dev libjpeg-dev python-dev
 ```

-These are needed for the PostgreSQL library and Pillow (imaging).
+These are needed for the PostgreSQL library and Pillow (imaging). pg_config is in postgresql-devel (libpq-dev in Debian/Ubuntu)

 ## Acknowledgements